justenPalmer/commandChess/README.md

 ## Positioning

+In Command Chess the positioning of the back row is determined before the game starts.
+Players take turns placing their pieces until they have positioned every piece.

 1. Position the pawns on the front row of each players' side as in normal chess.
-2. The white player positions one piece of their choice anywhere on the second rank of their side.
+2. The white player positions any one piece of their choice anywhere on the back row of their side.
-3. The black players follows by positioning any two pieces on their back rank.
+3. The black players follows by positioning any two pieces on their back row.
-4. White then positions two of their pieces.
+4. White then positions two pieces.
-5. This continues until black has no pieces left to position.
+5. Each player continues placing two pieces until black has no pieces left.
 White then places their final piece.
-6. Play then starts as usual.
+6. Play then starts as usual with white moving first.

 ### Double placement